andreasfertig/cppinsights/Readme.md

 insights <YOUR_CPP_FILE> -- -std=c++17
 ```

 Things get complicated when it comes to the system include paths.
-There are path hard-coded in the binary which seem
+These paths are hard-coded in the binary, which seems
-to come from the compiler C++ Insights was build with.
-To help with that check out [scripts/getinclude.py](scripts/getinclude.py).
-It tries to
+to come from the compiler C++ Insights was built with.
+To help with that, check out [scripts/getinclude.py](scripts/getinclude.py).
+The script tries to
-collect the system include paths from the compiler.
-Without an option it uses `g++`, you can also pass another compiler
+collect the system include paths, from the compiler.
+Without an option, `getinclude.py` uses `g++`.
+You can also pass another compiler
 as a first argument.

 Here is an example: